StarRocks/starrocks/docs/en/sql-reference/sql-statements/Administration/ADMIN_SET_PARTITION_VERSION.md

 ## Description

+Sets a partition to a specific data version.

-Manually setting the partition version is a dangerous operation and is only used when there is a problem with the cluster metadata.
-Under normal circumstances, the partition version will automatically be consistent with the tablet version.
+Note that manually setting the partition version is a high-risk operation and is recommended only when problems occur in the cluster metadata.
+In normal circumstances, the version of a partition is consistent with that of the tablets within.

 :::tip